bioimage-io/spec-bioimage-io/README.md

 ## Model Specification

 A model entry in the bioimage.io model zoo is defined by a configuration file `<model name>.model.yaml`.
 The configuration file must contain the [common keys](#common-keys) and the keys `test_input`, test_output, `inputs`, `outputs,` `prediction`, `training`.
-It may contain the key `thumbnail`.
 Note that only the model specification contains test data, for all other implementations, we assume that the underlying components are sufficiently tested and we just perform one integration test for running the model.

 ### `test_input`
 Relative file path to test input. `language` and the file extension define its memory representation.